 Is it worth making tofu at home?
 ABSOLUTELY!

-So, with my Homemade Tofu cooking class coming up, I thought it would be helpful to share the basic “equipment” needed to make your own tofu at home.
+Now that my live Homemade Tofu cooking class is available as an On-Demand class (full video and recipe/instructions), I thought it would be helpful to share the basic “equipment” needed to make your own tofu at home.
 As you’ll see, I mention a couple things you probably already have on hand, but there are some things that will be new to you.

 Tofu Mold: As for the tofu mold, I prefer a wooden tofu mold, which I’ve had for years, but when I looked for one to refer you to, I found it difficult to find one that wasn’t part of a tofu-making kit.
 However, considering the fact that the kits provide you with everything you need, it may be worth it in the end.
 The two kits I recommend are: